AcademySoftwareFoundation/openvdb/fvdb/README.md

-# *f*(VDB)
+# *ƒ*(VDB)

-#### The *f*VDB API is in alpha.
-If you depend on it for your project, expect it to change under you!

-This repository contains the code for *f*VDB, a data structure for encoding and operating on *Sparse voxel hierarchies* of features in PyTorch.
+This repository contains the code for *f*VDB, a data structure for encoding and operating on *sparse voxel hierarchies* of features in PyTorch.
 A sparse voxel hierarchy is a coarse-to-fine hierarchy of sparse voxel grids such that every fine voxel is contained within some coarse voxel.
-The image below illustrates an example. *f*VDB supports storing PyTorch tensors at the corners and centers of voxels in a hierarchy and enables a number of differentiable operations on these tensors (*e.g.* trilinear interpolation, splatting, ray tracing).
+The image below illustrates an example. *f*VDB supports using PyTorch Tensors to represent features at the corners and centers of voxels in a hierarchy and enables a number of differentiable operations on these Tensors (*e.g.* trilinear interpolation, convolution, splatting, ray tracing).

 <p align="center">
   <img src="docs/imgs/fvdb_teaser.png" style="width: 40%;"alt="fVDB Teaser">